NeneWang/Concept-Logs/pages/final review.md

 		- Exception do not display dominnat behaviours
 - Solitary Group:
 	- ![image.png](../assets/image_1715776611352_0.png)
-	- Lemurs example: are solidatary, are kicked out after mating.
+	- Lemurs example: are solitary, are kicked out after mating.
+	- Monogamy, where the father and mother might have affairs outside but:
 -